balderdashy/sails-docs/concepts/Deployment/Deployment.md

 ### Configuring Your App For Production

-You can provide configuration which only applies in production in a [few different ways]().
+You can provide configuration which only applies in production in a [few different ways](http://sailsjs.org/documentation/reference/configuration).
 Most apps find themselves using a mix of environment variables and `config/env/production.js`.
-But regardless of how you go about it, this section and the [Scalability section](http://sailsjs.org/documentation/concepts/deployment/scaling) of the documentation cover the configuration settings you should review and/or change before going to production.
+But regardless of how you go about it, this section and the [Scaling section](http://sailsjs.org/documentation/concepts/deployment/scaling) of the documentation cover the configuration settings you should review and/or change before going to production.